Even animals have a ministry, not Indian men

 Challenges of women MRAs

 Under the prevailing patriarchal mindset where a woman is taught to be a victim always and is treated like a victim, it is difficult for one to come out of the mindset.
-So for any woman who is not a mother or sister of a man who has undergone extreme cruelty under any of these gender biased laws, it is not easy to understand the need in the first place.
+So for any woman who is not a mother or sister of a man who has undergone extreme cruelty under any of these gender-biased laws, it is not easy to understand the need in the first place.
 The issue is more complicated as most of these mothers are old and can’t fight for their right, even if they do, they can’t be as impact full as any other young girl.

 Under these circumstances, the sisters of the victims can make a meaningful difference if they want.
-But in most cases they have their own family to look after and it becomes difficult for them to fight for a cause that is not paid and looked down upon by the society.
+But in most cases they have their own family to look after and it becomes difficult for them to fight for a cause that is not paid and looked down upon by society.

 There is another serious challenge for these young women MRAs.
 Their acceptability in the movement becomes low because most of the men in the movement were cheated badly by a young woman like them.
-Since any woman MRA get maximum attention from the society and become instantly popular, many male MRAs in the movement start getting into an inferiority complex.
+Since any woman MRA get maximum attention from society and become instantly popular, many male MRAs in the movement start getting into an inferiority complex.
 Prominent male ego prevents accepting their popularity even within the MRA group, no matter what these women have done for the movement.

-The attention seeking women
+The attention-seeking women

-It is also a fact that the movement has seen some women who have joined the movement purely for attention seeking purpose.
-They found this immense void in the movement, understood that with feminism being exposed everyday by the MRAs, the MRA movement is here to stay.
+It is also a fact that the movement has seen some women who have joined the movement purely for attention-seeking purpose.
+They found this immense void in the movement, understood that with feminism being exposed every day by the MRAs, the MRA movement is here to stay.